 My mom came of age when nice women didn’t want to appear as though they’d ever heard of sex, let alone participate in it.
 Sex was more of a duty back then, like scrubbing filthy socks.
 So I guess this was a grasp at dignity for a woman with five children.
 Our neighbor, Mrs. Smeltzer, confessed to me she’d heard the story too.

 Chuck said he and his mother both paused for a moment, trying not to laugh, but wondered how to respond.
 “What do you say when somebody says that?” he asked me.
 I couldn’t answer — I was still on the floor whimpering.

 At a loss for words, they both silently munched their salami, smiled and said, “Oh, that’s nice.”

-(I feel guilty for not having cooked something, but since it’s summer and the tomatoes are amazing now, you simply must make this ridiculously easy, but delicious recipe, then dip your bread into the leftover juices.
-It’s the essence of summer and goes great with pasta with pesto.)
+(In summer, when the tomatoes are amazing now, you simply must make this ridiculously easy, but delicious recipe, then dip your bread into the leftover juices.
+It’s the essence of summer and goes great with pasta with pesto.